 Hoarding is a physical version of the same thing with stuff.
 Hoarders often think they might need something in the future, so they get caught saving it and needing all the things all the time and end up in a mess.
 Being able to jump into any new activity or hobby in the future means dreaming about them all, and squandering the potential energy stored up.

 There’s a constant paradox of choice; by having the option to do anything, I end up doing nothing.

 I’ve been building optionality pretty consistently.
 I’ve reached a point in my financial life that’s comfortable, my kids are getting older and more interesting (both too slowly and far too quickly), and I’ve been carving back more and more time from bad habits.

 It’s time to cash some of that in.
 This comic really struck a cord - we have plenty of chances to go after something and become an expert.
 So this year I want to start reducing some of that optionality.
 I want to stop saying I can do anything and replace it with doing something.
-I don’t honestly know what this means yet.
-I’ve been feeling like a “next phase” has been building for a couple years.
+I don’t honestly know what this means yet.. woodworking with focus for years would make an expert, for example.
 It’s time to start reducing the choices available, focusing, and designing what that actually is.

 It is not that we have a short space of time, but that we waste much of it.
 Life is long enough, and it has been given in sufficiently generous measure to allow the accomplishment of the very greatest things if the whole of it is well invested.